kurtiepie/k8s_in_mem_lab/README.md

 ## Lab Setup:
 <a id="item-zero"></a>
-Docker and Minikube are used as the infrastructe to make the lab as portable as possible.
+Docker and Minikube are used as the infrastructure to make the lab as portable as possible.
 ![N|Solid](./images/lab.png)
 ```sh
 cd k8syamls/